Wick is a fine artist and editorial portrait photographer living and working in NYC:

 My pictures have been published in many magazines such as Newsweek, Forbes, the Daily Beast, LA Photographer, Architectural Digest, Miami Herald, NY Magazine, Penthouse, Architecture, 32 Degrees and many more.
 I’m willing and happy to shoot portraits and ad campaigns just about anywhere in the world.
 Real people with all their imperfections fascinate me and my portraits aim to tell their stories with empathy, honor and dignity.
 There’s a strong social justice component to my work- I’ve shot portraits of the Gulf fishermen post the BP Deepwater Horizon Oil Spill tragedy, migrant workers and other marginalized individuals to try to give them visibility and a voice.
 I never veer from having a great and creative time on my sets."

-A resulting selection of portraits was mixed by VML with a voice over and a song by singer/songwriter Garnet Rogers to make this video to raise funds for the gulf fishermen.
+A resulting selection of portraits was mixed by VML with a voice over and a song by Canadian singer/songwriter Garnet Rogers to make this video to raise funds for the gulf fishermen.

 I still feel very honored…